 Athlete Jimmy Davidson training balance skills at an outdoor park in Temecula, CA

-Parkour Gyms: PK Gyms are an awesome way to meet people that also train parkour, learn from experienced coaches, and connect with the greater parkour community!
-There are lots of benefits of being part of a gym setting, and if I was going to plug my gym, (Which I am) our facility in Murrieta, CA and our upcoming facility in Riverside, CA are awesome places to train!
+Parkour Gyms: PK Gyms are an awesome way to meet people that also train in parkour, learn from experienced coaches, and connect with the greater parkour community!
+There are lots of benefits to being part of a gym setting. f you live near Freedom in Motion parkour gym, that's our favorite gym for parkour.
+Otherwise, just hop on google and search out the nearest parkour gym to you!

 Try Some Challenges!